“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 She snuggled next to her, “Sounds fun.”

 No one spoke much after that.
 We just watched the stars go by and enjoyed each other’s company.
-I made myself a mental note to never forget this moment, being together here with my friends… and I just realized I’m surrounded by girls.
+I made myself a mental note to never forget this moment, being together here with my friends… and realizing I was surrounded by girls.

 After about an hour I fell asleep, and when I woke up I found Tammy asleep on my shoulder.
 Her hair was glowing in a peaceful, soothing pattern.
 I made sure not to move so I wouldn’t wake her.